gempy-project/gempy/README.md

 ### Interpolation approach

-The generation of complex structural settings is based on the powerful interpolation algorithm underlying `GemPy`, a unviersal cokriging method devoised by Lajaunie et al. (1997) and extended by Calcagno et al. (2008).
+The generation of complex structural settings is based on the powerful interpolation algorithm underlying `GemPy`, a universal cokriging method devoised by Lajaunie et al. (1997) and extended by Calcagno et al. (2008).
 This method is used to interpolate a 3D scalar field, such that geologically significant interfaces are isosurfces in this field.